 Organisations are permitted to process data if they have a legal basis for doing so.
 The CCJ processes data on the basis that:

-• The CCJ has a legitimate interest to process data; and/or
+- The CCJ has a legitimate interest in processing data; and/or

 Where the CCJ is relying on solely consent as the basis for processing data, we are required to obtain your explicit consent and you can modify or withdraw this consent at any time by notifying us in writing, although this may affect the extent to which we are able to provide services to or interact with you in future.